Sale and purchase of ship

-'The Sale and purchase of ship' is one of the important aspects of the shipping industry.
-It involves vast amounts of money (in excess of 100 million US Dollars) and requires different kinds of professional knowledge, such as knowledge of particular type of ship and its function, legal knowledge as well as dealing and bargaining knowledge.
-In order to reduce the number of disputes and smoothen the sale and purchase procedure, normally the shipowner (seller) and the buyer will appoint brokers as middlemen to handle the transaction.
-There are three main stages for the sale and purchase of a ship which include (1) the negotiation and contract stage, (2) the inspections stage and (3) the completion.
-From different stages, it includes different important issues and regulations.
-In following, the article will discuss all these stages of Sale and Purchase of a ship and all the important elements.
+The sale and purchase of ship is an important aspect of the shipping industry.
+It may involve large amounts of money and requires brokers to possess knowledge of types of vessels and their function, knowledge of maritime law, as well as experience in bargaining.
+To reduce the number of disputes and smooth the sale and purchase procedure, normally the ship-owner (seller) and the buyer will appoint brokers as middlemen to handle the transaction.
+There are three main stages for the sale and purchase of a ship: